sayaliakbar/practice-projects/week-02/day-01/age-calculator-app-solution/README.md

-Here's a refined and polished version of your README file for the Age Calculator App:

----

 # Frontend Mentor - Age Calculator App Solution

 This is my solution to the [Age Calculator App Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges provide an excellent opportunity to improve coding skills by working on realistic projects.